-Skript zur Vorlesung 252-0847-00 Herbstsemester 2014, ETH Zürich1
+Skript zur Vorlesung 252-0835-00 ETH Zürich1

+Bernd Gärtner

-Bernd Gärtner Michael Hoffmann
+Michael Hoffmann

 1This book originates from a set of lecture notes written by Joachim Giesen and the authors in 2005.
 It also contains contributions from Felix Friedrich, Christian Zingg, and Christoph Müller.
+Title adapted for this course by Felix Friedrich.